 To add some criticism of the effectiveness of voting and political representation: it is physically and logically impossible for a few men in the government to realistically represent all of the people who voted for them or all of the people in the district or state in general.
 They are individual human beings, they can only directly represent themselves.
 It is impossible for one man to represent the diverse desires of an entire society, for all of the people within a given society vary widely and conflict in their desires in the first place.
 It would be impossible for one man or small band of man to even accurately ascertain or predict those desires.
 This is essentially the calculation or information problem applied to political participation and representation.
 As a consequence of the information problem, political representatives inherently must impose either their own will or the will of a special interest group onto the masses, even if every single person voted.
 In short, they must centrally plan in opposition to the desires of “the people”.

 The introduction of the institution of voting into society does not magically make the government more controlled by the people, nor does it necessarily make it any more voluntary.
 It first must be established that the casting of a vote in itself need not be one of enthusiasm, but can be one of resignation or as a reactionary mechanism against encroachment by interests that the individual dislikes or opposes.
 It also must be established that the mere act of voting is not truly binding on any politician.
-For all intents and purposes, a politician can run on a platform of X, and then do Y once in office (for example, see George W. Bush preaching about the virtues of non-intervention with foreign nations in the 90s and compare it to his actions in the present).
+For all intents and purposes, a politician can run on a platform of X, and then do Y once in office (for example, see George W. Bush preaching about the virtues of non-intervention with foreign nations in the nineties and compare it to his actions in the present).
 One may counter that in four years or so they can get voted out of office, but:

-- this is less likely than one may think due to the gullibility of the voting populace;
+- This is less likely than one may think due to the gullibility of the voting populace;

-- it does nothing to negate the damage already done in the time that the person does hold office; and
+- It does nothing to negate the damage already done in the time that the person does hold office; and

-- it does nothing to truly legally prosecute politicians who break their oaths and contracts.
+- It does nothing to truly legally prosecute politicians who break their oaths and contracts.